How to Talk to Your Kids About Mass Shootings

 You need to be their go-to source.
 Mass shootings are happening more often, so we need to talk to our kids about the news and distressing current events.
 In this post, we talk about why it’s important to communicate with our kids, and then we offer specific suggestions from experts about how to have these hard conversations.

-I was certain that my tween boys hadn’t heard anything about the shooting in New Zealand.
-It was spring break and we were together the entire weekend.
-I knew what they were watching on TV and I was keeping track of what they accessed on their devices.
+I knew what they were watching on TV.
+I was keeping track of what they accessed on their devices.
 We didn’t watch any news or hear anything on the radio.

-My husband and I were finally able to talk about this horrific event out of their earshot when we got home.
-Our oldest son has several Muslim friends, so we wanted to think through how to discuss this with him.
-We’ve also heard about (but haven’t seen) the video from the shooter’s perspective and definitely don’t want our boys to watch it.
-Our oldest is an impulsive kid who wants to know about everything that’s happening, and we were concerned that telling him not to watch the video would just pique his curiosity.
+We’d also heard about (but hadn’t seen) the video from the shooter’s perspective and definitely don’t want our boys to watch it.
+Our oldest always wants to know about everything that’s happening, and we were concerned that telling him not to watch the video would just pique his curiosity.

-When I talked to my son, I struggled to find the right words.
-But he already knew.
 My son had seen it on the front page of a newspaper in a coffee shop.
 He didn’t ask any questions at the time and I didn’t even notice the paper.
 He also said that headlines popped up when he checked a weather app.

 image of newspaper New York Times and juice glasses and menus